gnois/luaty/README.md

 ```

-5. A extra semicolon `;` can be used as a terminator for single-lined function if it causes ambiguity in a list of expressions
+5. A extra semicolon `;` can be used to terminate single-lined function if it causes ambiguity in a list of expressions
 ```
 print(pcall(\x-> return x, 10))                 -- multiple return values.
 Prints true, nil, 10